-On Wednesday 15 May, it is time for the fashion industry with a visit to Fashion Research Italy, a new research centre that enhances manufacturing excellence by bringing them together with innovation.
-On the same day, the circular economy will be explored with a visit to the Hera Ambiente waste treatment plant and the food industry with a visit to FICO, the largest agri-food park in the world.
+On Wednesday 15 May, it was time for the fashion industry with a visit to Fashion Research Italy, a new research centre that enhances manufacturing excellence by bringing them together with innovation.
+On the same day, the circular economy was be explored with a visit to the Hera Ambiente waste treatment plant and the food industry with a visit to FICO, the largest agri-food park in the world.

-But it doesn't end there.
-For those who want to continue their stay in Bologna, on Saturday 18 May there will be a visit to the Start-up Day, the annual event that brings together young people all over the world, eager to activate their own business project with the help of institutions, banks and local associations.
+However, some attendants also visited Bologna's Start-up Day, an annual event that brings together young people all over the world, eager to activate their own business project with the help of institutions, banks and local associations.